Step 1: Getting started

 The manual will tell you how to replace a dishwasher and adjust the leveling feet and/or wheels to fit the height of the opening.
 It’s easiest to set these before sliding in the dishwasher.
 Make minor adjustments after the dishwasher is in.
 But if your kitchen floor is built up (higher than the area where the dishwasher sits), you’ll have to adjust the feet after you slide it into the opening.
 If your dishwasher is equipped with rear wheels without adjusters in the back, you may have to set shims (Photo 7) to raise the back to the height of the finished floor.
 Tack them to the floor so they don’t shake loose when the dishwasher runs.

-Step 4: Slide the dishwasher in and reconnect it
+Step 4: Install dishwasher in and reconnect it

 Photo 8: Slide the new dishwasher in